INTERNATIONAL HUMAN RESOURCE MANAGEMENT - 2022/3

 Thus, the summative assessment for this module consists of:

-- The end-of-semester 2 hour examination (60%) will give students an opportunity to demonstrate their knowledge in-depth in relation to selected topics drawn from across the IHRM syllabus.
+- The end-of-semester 4 hour examination (60%) will give students an opportunity to demonstrate their knowledge in-depth in relation to selected topics drawn from across the IHRM module content.

 Formative assessment and feedback

-- Written feedback on assignments within three weeks of submission (by course tutors)
+- Written feedback on coursework assignments within three weeks after assignment deadline

 - Office hours held weekly should further feedback be required